Experienced Family Lawyers Since 1972

 When you hire the law firm of McCullough & Associates, P.A., you are hiring an award winning legal team.
-Our lawyers have been recognized by their peers for excellence within the fields of personal injury and family law.
-We have earned our reputation for excellence in legal representation, whether for a family law concern or a personal injury or accident claim.
+Our St. Paul lawyers have been recognized by their peers for excellence within the field of family law.
+We have earned our reputation for excellence in legal representation.
 You can be confident that the knowledge and experience we have to offer is invaluable, and our devotion to your satisfaction is second to none.
 We are known for our experience, our professionalism, ethical conduct, and our results.

 At McCullough and Associates, P.A., we know that the legal process can be intimidating for some people.
 That is why we want to offer you the support, attention, and consideration that you deserve.
-We are a powerhouse when it comes to protecting your rights, but we choose to remain small enough to guarantee you personalized representation and attention from your lawyer and their staff.
-If you are looking for a Saint Paul lawyer to represent you in a family law or personal injury claim, look no further.
+We are a powerhouse when it comes to protecting your rights and negotiating even the most complex family law matters, but we choose to remain small enough to guarantee you personalized representation and attention from your lawyer and their staff.
+If you are looking for a St. Paul or Minnesota attorney to represent you in a family law matter look no further.
 Our legal team has a high level of commitment, honesty and integrity and experience.
 We have dedicated our practice to supporting the needs of our clients and their families.

 AREAS OF PRACTICE